canonical/sphinx-docs-starter-pack/CONTRIBUTING.md

 ## Review the project expectations

-Review these three documents before contributing:
+Review these documents before contributing:

 ### Ubuntu Code of Conduct